LizzyonGit/court_love/TESTING.md

 #### Device testing

-Tested extensively on a Dell laptop, and on a Lenovo laptop, iPhone 11 Pro, and Huawei phone.
+Tested extensively on a Dell laptop, iPhone 11 Pro, and Huawei phone.
 All works well.

+Testing on a phone triggered me to do some last-minute adjustment into not showing the cart items in the success message when removing a lesson from the cart, while there are still lessons left in the cart.
+Feedback from usage on the iPhone also triggered me to add an **Add more lessons** button also when there are lessons in the cart.

 #### Feature testing
 |Feature|Expected outcome|Testing performed|Result|Pass/Fail|